rust-lang/rustup/README.md

 work. `rustup` performs all downloads over HTTPS, but does not yet validate signatures of downloads.

+## FAQ

+### Is this an official Rust project?

+Yes. rustup is an official Rust project.
+Once it is complete it will be the recommended way to install Rust and www.rust-lang.org will be updated to reflect that.

-## How is this related to multirust?
+### How is this related to multirust?

 rustup is the successor to [multirust]. rustup began as multirust-rs, a rewrite of multirust from shell script to Rust, by [Diggory Blake],